seven1m/onebody/README.md

 See the [CapRecipes](http://github.com/seven1m/onebody/wiki/CapRecipes) page on the wiki for more information about the various cap commands.

+_It seems one final `cap deploy` is necessary to trigger the crontab update.
+We'll try to fix that in the next release._

 ### 6. Setup Virtual Host <span style="color:red;">[Server]</span>

 Now create a file in `/etc/apache2/sites-available/onebody` and add the following to it: